 Restraining orders, also called “protective orders,” “stay away orders” or “keep away orders,” are issued to protect victims from abuse, threats, harassment and stalking.
-If you have been accused of violating a restraining order, it is critical you contact a Del Mar domestic violence lawyer in order to fight the charges and avoid potential jail or even prison time.
+If you have been accused of violating a restraining order, it is critical you contact a Solana Beach domestic violence lawyer in order to fight the charges and avoid potential jail or even prison time.

 Better Understanding Restraining Orders

 There are many different types of restraining orders, some issued against domestic partners, some issued against friends or neighbors.
 Emergency restraining orders are very short-term (lasting only seven days) as they are issued by the police after a domestic violence call.
 Temporary restraining orders are issued by judges to protect victims during the time period prior to a permanent restraining order hearing.
-A permanent restraining order can be fought with the help of a Solana Beach defense attorney and evidence like criminal trial, but if a restraining order is issued, it may last up to three years and can even be extended.
+A permanent restraining order can be fought with the help of a Solana Beach domestic violence lawyer who can present evidence on your behalf, just like in a criminal trial, but if a restraining order is issued, it may last up to three years and can even be extended.

 The details of a specific restraining order will vary based on the situation, but they usually prohibit contact with the victim, which can include coming within a certain distance of him/her, using surveillance to view him/her, or calling, emailing, texting or using social media to contact him/her.
 You also cannot possess any firearms while you have a restraining order against you.